CCPA ENFORCEMENT GAP REPORT

 No one cryptographically verifies it.

-We analyzed every major company that publishes CCPA transparency metrics.
-They report how many deletion requests they received and how fast they responded.
+We reviewed public CCPA transparency disclosures from the first reporting cycle in 2020 through the 2025 reports published this year.
+Companies report how many deletion requests they received and how fast they responded.
 Not one can cryptographically verify the data was actually removed.

 22 days